arifkhaan/arifkhaan.github.io/aboutme.md

 </html>

 After completing my PhD, I worked as a Post-Doc fellow at [Smart Networing Laboratory (SNL)](https://www.giki.edu), Chosun University from Nov.
 2021 to Mar.
 2022.
-My Post-Doc work was mainly focusing on the 1) modelling and performance analysis of the flying adhoc/aerial-terrestrail networks and 2) the use of machine learning techniques in wireless networks.
+During Post-Doc, I worked on the 1) modelling and performance analysis of the flying adhoc/aerial-terrestrail networks and 2) machine learning empowered wireless networks.

 Then I joined the [Department of Computer Engineering at Chosun University](https://www.chosun.ac.kr) in Apr.
 2022 as an Assistant Professor.
 My current research mainly span in the area of intelligent 5G and beyond networks.

 Keeping aside all the jargons, maths and information, I love to spend my leisure time in reading, exploring nature, and outing with my nearest friends.